mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 fused2           96,646,160  153  OK
 ```

-Nothing to be ashamed of.
-In fact, this is the same result we would get if
+In fact, this is the same result we would get if we used `map` and `foldr`
-we used `map` and `foldr` directly from the `base` package.
+directly from the `base` package.

-Indeed most functions can be re-written via `foldr` and `build`.
+Indeed, most functions can be re-written via `foldr` and `build`.
 Most, but
 not all.
 In particular `foldl` and `zip` cannot be fused efficiently when
 written via `build` and `foldr`.
 Unfortunately, we don't have the space to
 cover all the details here.
 [Duncan Coutts' thesis][stream-fusion] is a